 Robotics programming has always been highly specialized.
 Technicians and engineers typically learned to program particular robot brands and often stuck with that brand for years.
-Even if you had extensive robotics experience with a particular brand, you had to go through expensive training just to learn the basics of another brand.
+Even if you had extensive robotics experience with a particular brand, you had to undergo expensive training to learn the basics of another brand.

-This high barrier to entry created a norm to use robot integrators in manufacturing.
+This high barrier to entry created a norm for using robot integrators in manufacturing.
 For a long time, these talented specialists have helped manufacturers get their robots up and running.

-But, what if you don't want to use an integrator and want your own team to deploy the robot?
-If you already have a team of competent people who are keen to take on the challenge but don't have specific robotics training, it doesn’t make sense to spend time and money on training them to use a proprietary programming language.
+But what if you don’t want to use an integrator and want your team to deploy the robot?
+Suppose you already have a team of competent people keen to take on the challenge but don’t have specific robotics training.
+In that case, spending time and money on training them to use a proprietary programming language doesn’t make sense.

-It's hard to find people with the right robotics experience.
-For the last few years, there has been a growing skills shortage in the industry.
-The market is competitive, with fewer and fewer job candidates who have specific robot programming skills.
-Even big multinational companies — which offer perks that many of us can't beat — are finding it difficult to fill robotics positions.
+It’s hard to find people with the right robotics experience.
+For the last few years, the industry has had a growing skills shortage.
+The market is competitive, with fewer job candidates with specific robot programming skills.
+Even big multinational companies — which offer perks that many of us can’t beat — are finding it difficult to fill robotics positions.

-The vast majority of industrial robots are locked into their proprietary programming languages and software environments.
-This makes it harder to find suitable candidates who have programming experience with the particular brands you want to use.
+Most industrial robots are locked into their proprietary programming languages and software environments.
+This makes it harder to find suitable candidates with programming experience with the brands you want to use.

 For many manufacturers, it may seem like there are only two options:

-- Invest in robotics training — This can be costly and time-consuming, with 3 days of mandatory training being a common requirement.
-It does mean you will be able to deploy the robot in-house but it can be a big commitment.
-There are various methods for programming industrial robots, including offline programming and external tools, but they usually require extra training as well.
+- Invest in robotics training — This can be costly and time-consuming, with three days of mandatory training being a common requirement.
+It does mean you can deploy the robot in-house, but it can be a big commitment.
+Various methods for programming industrial robots, including offline programming and external tools, usually require extra training.

-If neither of these options meet your needs, it might seem like robots are unsuitable for your situation.
+If neither of these options meets your needs, it might seem like robots are unsuitable for your situation.
 However, there is another option.

 Manufacturing robots aren’t out of your reach.
 You just haven’t found the right type of robot yet.

-What if you could deploy your robot using the programming languages your team is already familiar with?
-A small number of robots can be programmed with whichever method most suits you.
-These robots can be quickly and easily added to your business without having to change anything.
+What if you could deploy your robot using the programming languages your team already knows?
+A few robots can be programmed with whichever method suits you.
+These robots can be quickly and easily added to your business without changing anything.